DHBern/DLPA2020/index.md

 # Welcome to the Digital Literacy for the Performing Arts seminar workspace

 This website will serve as a workspace for the seminar.
 It will be continuously populated with content throughout the sessions.

+*This is an added text to test the system.*

 The *Bourgeois Gentilhomme* will serve as a leading theme for the seminar.